Tending to your own needs after separation

 - Make it difficult for the children to contact the other parent

 - Demand your children to make decisions about where they would like to live

 - Projecting your emotions about the separation on your children

 All children will react to the separation in different ways, for instance, they may act out or start behaving differently.
-If you are worried about their behavior, it is important that you reach out to your children’s GP or other professionals.
+If you are worried about their behaviour, it is important that you reach out to your children’s GP or other professionals.

 Parenting arrangements after separation

 Having children with your former partner will mean that you will continue to have ties.
-Sometimes reaching a mutual agreement for parenting arrangements can be challenging, but it vital to reach a workable agreement.
+Sometimes reaching a mutual agreement for parenting arrangements can be challenging, but it is vital to reach a workable agreement.